atravitz/correlator-hoomd-plugin/README.md

-# Correlator: an on-the-fly autocorrelation for HOOMD-blue
+# Correlator: On-the-fly autocorrelation for HOOMD-blue

 ## About